 Paying homage to friends who have passed away is a common topic in hip-hop music, but no song encompasses that feeling more than this classic song from Bone Thugs-N-Harmony.
-In fact, it’s still considered a staple in hip-hop music today despite being almost a two-decade-old song.
-The song was created in memory of hip-hop legend Easy-E, and it won a Grammy in 1997.
+In fact, it’s still considered a staple in hip-hop today despite being almost a two-decade-old song.
+It was created in memory of hip-hop legend Easy-E, and won a Grammy in 1997.

 Pink really stepped out of her comfort zone with this song.
 More famously known for mixing her rebellious attitude with pop music, Pink decided to take a more intimate route with “Beam Me Up.”
 This track was released later in Pink’s career on her sixth studio album, and that’s exactly what makes it such an interesting stepping stone in her career.
 Pink proves she gets better with age with this one.

 This song was an instant hit when it was released in 2015.
 While reserved for a niche audience and not as relatable as some of the other songs on this list, it still deserves a spot on the list due to its raw emotion and the personal connection shown between Cole Swindell and his lost friend.

 Cole begins by describing a perfect day surrounded by friends and family before acknowledging his lost friend.
 The song serves as a way for Cole to catch up with his friend by describing how his life has changed and sharing recent events.

 “Brendan’s Death Song” – Red Hot Chili Peppers

 Considered by diehard RHCP fans as one of their most underrated songs, “Brendan’s Death Song” combines hollowing music when memorable lyrics to craft one of the greatest songs about dealing with the death of a friend.
 This song is made great due to excellent background vocals and incredible writing and wordplay.
 Fans of RHCPs are likely all too familiar with this song, but it’s worth a listen for everyone.